deNBI/bibigrid_clum/readme.md

 services' names.
 Set the key `waitForServices` to the list of services you would like to wait for.
 For Bielefeld this would be `de.NBI_Bielefeld_environment.service`.
-In the future you should be able to find post-launch service names by taking a look at your location's [Computer Center Specific](https://cloud.denbi.de/wiki/) site - if post-launch services exist for your location.
+In the future you should be able to find post-launch service names by taking a look at your location's [Computer Center Specific](https://cloud.denbi.de/wiki/) site - if post-launch services exist at your location.

 ```yaml
   waitForServices: